-- The installation and Servicing of this fire MUST only be carried out by a competent person in accordance with local Codes and/or Regulations, Building Regulations and the manufacturer's instructions.
-Failure to comply with the above could lead to prosecution and invalidate the appliance warranty.
+• The installation and Servicing of this fire MUST only be carried out by a GAS SAFE registered person in accordance with local Codes and/or Regulations, Building Regulations and the manufacturer's instructions.Failure to comply with the above could lead to prosecution and invalidate the appliance warranty.
 In the event of gas leakage from the appliance, the gas supply must be turned off at the nearest isolating valve.
-This appliance is only suitable for the gas type for which it is supplied. - Keep a note of the installer's name and address, the original purchase receipt and the date of installation.
+This appliance is only suitable for the gas type for which it is supplied.

+• Keep a note of the installer's name and address, the original purchase receipt and the date of installation.
 Failure to produce this information may invalidate the warranty.
-The appliance should be serviced regularly to Outlet openings: - The guard (glass front) is to prevent risk of fire or injury from burns and no part of it should be permanently removed.
+The appliance should be serviced regularly to ensure continued safe operation.
+See the servicing section for further reference.

+• The guard (glass front) is to prevent risk of fire or injury from burns and no part of it should be permanently removed.
 It Does Not Give Full Protection For Young Children Or The Infirm.
 Parts of this appliance become naturally hot during use.
 It is recommended that a suitable fireguard is used, especially where young children, pets, the elderly or infirm are concerned.
-The manufacturer of this appliance considers all surfaces as working surfaces with the exception of the control knob and control panel. - Combustible items, such as flooring and furniture and soft wall coverings (such as blown vinyl or embossed paper), low temperature surrounds etc may discolour if fitted too close to the fire.
+The manufacturer of this appliance considers all surfaces as working surfaces with the exception of the control knob and control panel. • Combustible items, such as flooring and furniture and soft wall coverings (such as blown vinyl or embossed paper), low temperature surrounds etc may discolour if fitted too close to the fire.
 See relevant section for further details on clearances to combustibles.
-No combustible materials or flooring should protrude onto the hearth (if fitted). - This appliance incorporates a combustion monitoring system (ODS).
+No combustible materials or flooring should protrude onto the hearth (if fitted).

+• This appliance incorporates a combustion monitoring system (ODS).